 2 Admin and running a workshop 🏫

-• The recommended number of instructors for a 25-35 class size is about 3-6 instructors (~1 instructors for every 1-2 sessions).
+• The recommended number of instructors for a 25-35 class size is about 3-6 instructors (~1 instructors for every 3 hrs of workshop time).
 If there are more instructors, than less helpers are needed.

-• Once you have confirmed your team of instructors and helpers, use a messaging app (WhatsApp, Telegram, Signal, or Slack) to set up a group chat that supports easy communication.
+• Once you have confirmed your team of instructors and helpers, use a communication app like Discord to set up a group chat that supports easy communication.

-• The function r3admin::admin_create_planning_issue() in the r3admin package creates an issue to help manage the course.
+The function r3admin::admin_create_planning_issue() in the r3admin package creates an issue to help manage the workshop that includes a checklist of things to do.
 Check the r3admin package for documentation on it.
+A basic checklist to prepare for or have for the workshop is:

-• Setup the course R Project beforehand so that the instructors can use it.
+• Depending on the workshop, setup the R Project beforehand so that the instructors can use it.
 Create as a Git repo and push up to GitHub, so instructors can clone the project before their session.

-• If there is group work, keep group size to 4 learners per group.
+• If there is group work, keep group size to 2 learners per group.
 Any more and they end up starting to split into smaller groups within the group.
-Plus, 4 learners per group is a good way to arrange learners in the room and at the tables.

 2.3 The first day